Wanlockhead/mnemonicdebugger/docs/blog/posts/2016/rootless-gcc.md

 Edit:

-When compiling Python or just installing via ‘pip’, add “env CC=/path/to/new/gcc” before your command:
+When compiling Python or just installing via ‘pip’, add `env CC=/path/to/new/gcc` before your command:

 ```sh
 ~$ env CC=/path/to/new/gcc pip install ...